tstuttard/TaskRestApi/README.md

 It would have made filtering and pagination easier to implement in memory.
 It would have forced me to think about the database structure earlier, which I would prefer to delay until the whole api is fleshed out.
 Databases require configuration and setup, and I would prefer to delay making decisions about that until later.

+### How come I have used pydantic's BaseModel.model_dump() everywhere?

+This exercise has shown gaps in my knowledge of how to use pydantic efficiently.
+Something I will work on in the future.